kjolley/BIGSdb_documentation/administration.rst

 *************************************************
 Checking external database configuration settings
 *************************************************
-Click the 'Configuration check' link on the curator's index page.
+Click the 'Configuration check' button in the admin section on the curator's index page.

 .. image:: /images/administration/config_check.png